rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-4-subsetup.md

 * `S[r], S[r,*] := { s | (s subset-of r) or (s == r) }`

-Note that both context-based definitions are such that the induced sub-setup **grows (upwards) with the orientation** of the corresponding setup, not against it.
+Note that both context-based definitions (i.e. superset-of or subset-of) are such that the induced sub-setup **grows with the orientation** of the corresponding setup, not against it.

 <!-- ======================================================================= -->
 ## previous/old definitions